Important Contract Provisions Heading link

-Neglected, unsanitary, or unclean areas should be reported immediately to your RA or to the Facilities Office (East: Room 25, Lower Level Commons, 5-6520; West: Room 10 Lower Level Single Student Residence, 5-6410; South: TBH first floor facilities office, 5-6111).
+Neglected, unsanitary, or unclean areas should be reported immediately to your RA or to the Facilities Office (East: Room 25, Lower Level Commons, 5-6520; West: Room 10 Lower Level Single Student Residence, 5-6410; South: TBH first floor facilities office, 5-6111; ARC Campus Housing Suite).
 Private as well as public space should be treated as though it were your own.
 Help keep it clean and in good repair.

-Other services provided by the Facilities Office include: exterminating, window washing and repair of appliances (i.e. kitchen stoves, refrigerators and microwave ovens) in SSR, MRH & TBH apartments, and in lounges throughout all Campus Housing buildings.
+Other services provided by the Facilities Office include: exterminating, window washing and repair of appliances (e.g., kitchen stoves, refrigerators and microwave ovens) in SSR, MRH & TBH apartments, and in lounges throughout all Campus Housing buildings.

 If you are locked out of your room when the Front Desk is open, you can sign out a loaner key from the desk to gain access to your room.
 If you are locked out of your room after the Front Desk is closed, you may contact the Resident Assistant (RA) On-Call for lockout assistance.
 There is no charge for asking the assistance of the RA on duty although the request will be documented and added to the loaner key record.
 Loaner keys must be returned to the desk immediately after you are done unlocking your room. .
 Residents in the ARC may request a replacement key at the front desk or by calling the Resident Assistant (RA) On-Call.
-Excessive use of loaner keys will result in follow up from your Housing Officer/ Resident Director, and may result in conduct sanctions.
+Excessive use of loaner keys or key requests will result in follow up from your Housing Officer/Resident Director, and may result in conduct sanctions.
 (See also Unauthorized Entry/Keys)

 Bed lofts are prohibited in all residential buildings.
 Microwaves (the university supplies a microwave to all apartments in MRH & TBH) are not permitted in resident rooms unless rented through Bedloft.com.
 Bedloft.com is the exclusive authorized supplier of microfridges (combination unit including a refrigerator, small freezer and microwave) to UIC students.
 Microfridges and bed lofts can be rented through Bedloft.com and the items will be delivered directly to resident rooms.

 The following list of items is expressly prohibited: